pesync

 Pay-Out-Period

-This is how often you will pay-out based on a sales workforce performance.
-We recommend you make your payments immediately, as incentives not paid by more than a few weeks lose their effectiveness.
-Paying as close to the sale as possible will ensures proper cash flow to sales workforce, mainly for those who have a more aggressive pay mix.
+This is how often you will pay out based on a sales workforce's performance.
+We recommend you make your payments immediately, as incentives not for more than a few weeks lose their effectiveness.
+Paying as close to the sale as possible will ensure proper cash flow to the sales workforce, mainly for those who have a more aggressive pay mix.

 Performance Measure